guskpo20/guskpo20/README.md

 - 👯
 -->

-- 🌱 I’m currently working as Front end developer and studying to became a FullStack Web Develompent
+- 🌱 I’m currently working as a FrontEnd developer and studying to became a FullStack Web Develompent
 - 📫 You can reach me on [Instagram](https://www.instagram.com/tavo_ke "Instagram account")
 - ✨ I enjoy creating games and websites
 - 😄 Fun fact: I have never participated in a GameJam (but i want to)